rule

 Text 36

-And now is that bolt, though strong as a brahmâstra, released against a less important demon repelled; as useless as a rod I can wield it no longer.'
+And now that bolt, strong as a brahmâstra, is repelled after being released against a less important demon.
+Rendered as useless as a rod, I can wield it no longer.'

 And now is that bolt, though strong as a brahmâstra, released against a less important demon repelled; as useless as a rod I can wield it no longer.'
 (Vedabase)